https://github.com/bvarnai/drs

 # drs - an uncomplicated directory revision storage

 **drs** is a small set of shell scripts that allows you to store directory revisions (snapshots if you like) remotely.
 Revision metadata is stored in a *Git* repository while the directory contents are stored on a remote host using *SSH* and *rsync*.
-Metadata repository can be kept small since it's completely independent of the directory contents.
+The metadata repository can be kept small since it's completely independent of the directory contents.

 **Where does it fit?**